-Andrew undertook his PhD studies at the Peter MacCallum Cancer Institute, where he developed an interest in how the cell cycle and DNA repair are involved in the development of breast cancer.
-In 2006, he moved to the UK to work with Steve West at the London Research Institute.
-During these postdoctoral studies, he published several papers on the role of DNA repair proteins in the familial cancer syndromes such as Fanconi anaemia and Bloom's Syndrome.
-In 2012, Andrew returned to Australia to head the Genome Stability Unit at St Vincent's Institute.
-His team continues to explore how defective DNA repair processes contribute to familial cancer, with a particular interest in Fanconi anemia and familial breast cancer.
+Andrew completed his PhD with Prof Grant McArthur at the Peter MacCallum Cancer Centre, where he developed an interest in how the cell cycle and DNA repair are involved in the development of breast cancer.
+In 2006, he moved to the UK to work as a postdoc with Prof Steve West at the London Research Institute.
+During this time he published several papers on the role of DNA repair proteins in familial cancer syndromes such as Fanconi anaemia and Bloom's Syndrome.
+In 2012, Andrew returned to Australia to St Vincent's Institute.
+He now heads a team that continues to explore how defective DNA repair processes contribute to familial cancer, with a particular interest in Fanconi anemia and familial breast cancer.
+More recently, he has applied this knowledge to the generation of new potential chemotherapeutics that target DNA repair, and mechanisms of DNA repair that are involved in gene editing by CRISPR-Cas9.

-Andrew's lab is funded by grants from NHMRC, Cancer Australia, the National Breast Cancer Foundation, the Fanconi Anemia Research Fund and Rado Foundation.
+Andrew's lab is funded by grants from NHMRC, Cancer Australia, the National Breast Cancer Foundation and private foundations.

 Education and training